alextang809/RhyCare/README.md

        - The app uses the “shared_preferences” package to memorize a user’s signed in/out status.
 When a user has logged in and exits the app, he/she won’t be required to login again next time he/she opens the app.
 When a user has signed out and exits the app, he/she will be required to login again next time he/she opens the app.
        - The package is also used to memorize any latest changes on the Home Page, time range filter and reverse order preferences on the Records Page, and a few more scenarios.
      - “rflutter_alert” package
-       - The app uses the “rflutter_alert” package to pop out an alert message before a users deletes a record.
+       - The app uses the “rflutter_alert” package to pop out an alert message before a user deletes a record.
 Only when the user confirms the deletion, the record will be deleted.
      - "flutter_easyloading" and "block_ui" packages
-       - The app uses the "flutter_easyloading" package and the "block_ui" package to show a loading screen when it may take some time to interact with backend.
+       - The app uses the "flutter_easyloading" package and the "block_ui" package to show a loading screen when it may take some time to interact with the backend.
 It blocks the UI when a loading screen is being shown to prevent users from interacting with the app.
 Timeout features are also implemented to unblock the UI and cancel the loading screen. **Complicated testing has been done, but there might still be potential bugs for these features.
 Try force closing the app when your UI is blocked abnormally.
 Please report any bugs.**
      - "flutter_local_notifications" package
-       - The app uses the "flutter_local_notifications" package to schedule local notifications. **Complicated testing has been done to make sure the reminder work normally.
+       - The app uses the "flutter_local_notifications" package to schedule local notifications. **Complicated testing has been done to make sure the reminder works normally.
 If you cannot receive any notifications, check your phone settings to make sure you provide the app with relevant permissions (including notification sounds).
 You may need to turn off battery optimization for the app to receive notifications when the app is closed.**
      - "syncfusion_flutter_charts" package
        - The app uses the "syncfusion_flutter_charts" package to generate charts.
 Maybe due to package limitations, the charts may not look very nice when intervals between records are inconsistent and large.
 You can zoom the chart to view details.
      - "share_plus" package